 According to Gartner, the two main pillars of a RevOps tech stack are Conversational Intelligence and Activity and Contact Capture.

 If you’re contemplating your next big tech stack purchase this year, then it helps to consider what your competitors are buying too.
-Most notably, 14% of companies will be implementing Revenue Operations platforms in 2022, in addition to the 13% that already have a RevOps platform.
-This represents a doubling year over year in companies who plan to invest in RevOps-specific platforms, highlighting the growing recognition of Revenue Operations as a critical investment.
+Most notably, 14% of companies will be implementing Revenue Operations platforms in 2022, in addition to the 13% that already have a RevOps-specific platform.
+This represents a doubling year over year in companies who plan to invest in a RevOps platform, highlighting the growing recognition of Revenue Operations as a critical investment.

 With 38% of companies already having adopted Conversational Intelligence, 13% plan to adopt it as a new investment, suggesting that the segment is more mature entering 2022.
 As Conversational Intelligence evolves, companies are likely to demand more of their solutions, such as AI-driven insights to help their sellers make the most of the technology.